-- either all lectures on Tuesday and Thursday evenings (suitable those in full-time employment)
+- either all teaching on Tuesday and Thursday evenings (suitable those in full-time employment)

-- or all lectures on Tuesday and Thursday afternoons
+- or all teaching on Tuesday and Thursday afternoons

-- or all lectures on Tuesdays (afternoon and evening)
+- or all teaching on Tuesdays (afternoon and evening)

-- or all lectures on Thursdays (afternoon and evening)
+- or all teaching on Thursdays (afternoon and evening)

 Modules are chosen in consultation with the MSc Astrophysics Programme Director.